KenGeng/snopes_scraper_v2/README.md

 # snopes_scraper_v2
-Python Crawler Based on Scrapy for summer research on fake news
+Python Crawler Based on Scrapy for summer research on fake news.
+The spider will crawl data from https://www.snopes.com/fact-check/category/photos/

 ## Dependency
 Before using the spider, make sure you have installed following dependencies: